nbrosowsky/eventTimer/README.md

 ```

-Setting multiple events returns an array of ids, that can be used to cancel all the requests
+Setting multiple events returns an array of ids that can be used to cancel all the requests

 ```javascript